What do you want to learn?

 Think Crucial, who sells replacement parts, wants to be diversified on as many channels as possible and always does both FBM and FBA.
 With many Amazon sellers pivoting to FBM, let’s dive into the benefits and disadvantages.

-The pros and cons of Amazon Fulfilled by Merchant
+The pros and cons of Amazon Fulfiled by Merchant

-Amazon Fulfilled by Merchant is often the fulfillment method of choice for sellers just getting started on Amazon and even common for those whose primary sales are made on their ecommerce store.
+Amazon Fulfiled by Merchant is often the fulfilment method of choice for sellers just getting started on Amazon and even common for those whose primary sales are made on their ecommerce store.

 Advantages of Amazon FBM

-With Fulfilled by Merchant, Amazon sellers can still take advantage of the valuable real estate on Amazon’s high trafficked site.
+With Fulfiled by Merchant, Amazon sellers can still take advantage of the valuable real estate on Amazon’s high trafficked site.

 Access Amazon’s customers with fewer fees

 Amazon FBA fees are far heftier than FBM.
-With Amazon Fulfilled by Merchant, sellers primarily have a monthly subscription fee, a small fee per order placed, and a referral fee for each order.
+With Amazon Fulfiled by Merchant, sellers primarily have a monthly subscription fee, a small fee per order placed, and a referral fee for each order.

 Avoid Amazon’s strict FBA requirements